 Juan Diego Rodriguez, Aaron Mueller, and Kanishka Misra.
 2025.
 Characterizing the Role of Similarity in the Property Inferences of Language Models.
 NAACL 2025.

 Yulu Qin,* Dheeraj Varghese,* Adam Dahlgren Lindström, Lucia Donatelli, Kanishka Misra,† and Najoung Kim.† 2025.
-Vision-and-Language Training Helps Deploy Taxonomic Knowledge but Does Not Fundamentally Alter It. arxiv preprint, Under Review.
+Vision-and-Language Training Helps Deploy Taxonomic Knowledge but Does Not Fundamentally Alter It.
+NeurIPS 2025.